Badshah Begum (TV series): Soundtrack

 The official soundtrack of the series is performed by Ali Pervez Mehdi on the lyrics of Saji Gul and Music Composition by Suhaib Rashdi.

-The Original Sound Track of the series widely praised by the audience.People loves the OST and the overall feel.
+The Original Sound Track of the series has been widely praised by the audience.
+People love the OST and the overall feel.

 Reception

 Minutes before its launch, the serial trended at number 1 on twitter along with Zara Noor Abbas, Farhan Saeed and Yasir Hussain as well.
 The first episode achieved decent ratings of 5.8 TRP and mixed response from audience and social media users.
 However, while reviewing first episode, critics lauded the direction and performances of the cast members.
 After airing 6 episodes, Youline Magazine praised the performances of almost all the actors but criticised the, writing, executional lapses and slow pace.
 The story was however praised stating, "On paper, the story certainly has good bones".

 Production

 Development and casting

 After making his big screen debut as producer and director, Rafay Rashdi started working on his next project in late 2017 which was written by Saji Gul.
 Saba Qamar was selected to play the main role.
 It was then decided to release as a web-series with other actors until early 2019 including Faysal Quraishi, Imran Ashraf, Mohsin Abbas Haider and Gohar Rasheed.
 Qamar was then replaced by Iman Ali after which the project was shelved due to some unknown reasons.
 In late 2021, the work on the project restarted with Farhan Saeed revealed to be a part of the project and it was changed to a television series under the banner of MD Productions of Momina Duraid and Rafay Rashdi Production.
 Zara Noor Abbas was chosen to play the main role, earlier offered to Ali.
 In early 2022, it was also announced that Yasir Hussain and Ali Rehman Khan had also joined the cast with other cast members of Saman Ansari, Shahzad Nawaz, Hamza Sohail, Komal Meer, Hiba Aziz and Abul Hassan.